-- Next, pre-heat the oven up to 300-350 Degree F. Once the oven is heated, toss in the oiled pan.
-Bake it for about an hour or until the layer is perfectly meshed into the iron’s surface.
+- Next, preheat the oven up to 400° Fahrenheit and leave it that way for 15-30 minutes.
+Once the oven is heated, toss in the oiled pan.
+Bake it for about an hour until the layer perfectly meshes into the iron’s surface.

 Seasoning the Pan by Cooking on the Stovetop

 - Pour some oil into the pan and rub it in nicely.
-Use your fingers if you must and ensure that the oil is evenly coating the pan.
-This step is very important as an uneven layer will cause the food to stick in the pan.
+Use your fingers to ensure that the oil is evenly coating the pan.
+This step is important as an uneven layer will cause the food to stick in the pan.